 People with PSC may have other health problems, including

-About 7 out of 10 people who have PSC also have IBD.3
+About 7 out of 10 people who have PSC also have IBD.1

 What are the complications of PSC?

-People with PSC and IBD have a greater chance of getting colorectal cancer.
+- People with PSC and IBD have an increased chance of getting colorectal cancer.

 Bile duct infection